bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    -We learned about Middleware and routing in express last week.

 - [ ] Describe Middleware?

+    - Middleware are functions that run before the main http method gets requeted

 - [ ] Describe a Resource?

+    -Resources are what a client recives when requesting a certain endpoint.

 - [ ] What can the API return to help clients know if a request was successful?

+    -An API can return a status code response to identify if a request was sucessful

 - [ ] How can we partition our application into sub-applications?

+    -We can partiton our application out by using routes.

 ## Project Setup